Fear Effect: Accolades

 The game was nominated for the "Best Adventure Game" award at GameSpots Best and Worst of 2000 Awards, which went to Resident Evil – Code: Veronica.
 It won the award for the same title at the Official U.S. PlayStation Magazine 2000 Editors' Awards.
 It also won the award for "Adventure" in Editors' Choice, but was a runner-up for the same category in Readers' Choice at IGNs Best of 2000 Awards.

 Legacy

 A prequel titled Fear Effect 2: Retro Helix was released in 2001 for the PlayStation.
 In 2016, Fear Effect Sedna was announced after French studio Sushee pitched the idea to Square Enix; it was eventually released in 2018.

 In August 2017, Square Enix announced a remake of Fear Effect titled Fear Effect Reinvented.
-Reinvented was being developed by MegaPixel Studio S.A. and to be published by Square Enix for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
+It was being developed by MegaPixel Studio S.A. and to be published by Square Enix for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
 In September 2023, it was reported and later confirmed that the game was cancelled.

-In August 2025, it was announced that a port of Fear Effect was available for PlayStation 4, PlayStation 5, and Nintendo Switch platforms.
+In June 2024, it was announced that Fear Effect would be released for Microsoft Windows, PlayStation 4, PlayStation 5, and Nintendo Switch in 2025.
+It was eventually released on August 29, 2025.